Hairlock/front-end-tools/README.md

 `gulp mobileBundle`

-This two commands will build the relative codebase, the build is composed by the following steps:
+This two commands will build the correspondant codebase, the build is composed by the following steps:

 1. **jshint check**
 1. **babel** -> from ES6 to ES5